tiramiseb/terraform_packer_ansible/README.md

 ### How components interact for infrastructure deployment

-When executing the `terraform apply command`, Terraform creates all resources described in the `*.tf` files, while taking care of the dependencies between
+When executing the `terraform applyi` command, Terraform creates all resources described in the `*.tf` files, while taking care of the dependencies between
 them: